4d/docs/website/translated_docs/es/Project/creating.md

 Multi-user development is managed via standard **source control** repository tools (Perforce, Git, SVN, etc.), which allow developers to work on different branches, and compare, merge, or revert modifications.

-## Creating a project
+## Crear un proyecto

 New 4D application projects can be created from **4D** or **4D Server**.
 In any case, project files are stored on the local machine.

 To create a new project:

-1. Launch 4D or 4D Server.
+1. Lance 4D o 4D Server.
 2. Select **New > Project...** from the **File** menu: <p>![](assets/en/getStart/projectCreate1.png)<p>O<p>(4D only) Select **Project...** from the **New** toolbar button:<p>![](assets/en/getStart/projectCreate2.png)<p>A standard **Save** dialog appears so you can choose the name and location of the 4D project's main folder.

-3. Enter the name of your project folder and click **Save**.<p> This name will be used:
+3. Enter the name of your project folder and click **Save**.<p> Este nombre se utilizará:
     - as the name of the entire project folder,
     - as the name of the .4DProject file at the first level of the "Project" folder.